squashql/squashql/QUERY.md

 | group4 |       s3 |   350.0 |
 +--------+----------+---------+
 ```
+As you can see, adding the column set to the query will add two columns in the result: group and scenario so that we
+can remove scenario column from the first argument.

 Now to perform the comparison, use the built-in measure `comparisonMeasureWithBucket`
 ```typescript